dbmina/SNS/README.md

 (User ID) is the user’s id used for the login, and the (Post ID) is the nonnegative integer assigned uniquely to each and every post in the $(DATA_DIRECTORY).
 The newly assigned ID should be 1 + the largest post id in the entire posts of all users in $(DATA_DIRECTORY) .
 ● Assume all the $(DATA_DIRECTORY)/(User ID) has a directory named post, and each post directory has at least one post.
 ● The format of the post file is given in the examples below.
-● The content of the post should not include the trailing empty line.
 For example, let’s say that the user name is ‘root’, and the largest post id in the entire $(DATA_DIRECTORY) is 302.
 Then, the new post id should be 302 + 1 = 303.
 Also, let’s say that the post date is 2019/12/11 21:01:02, the post creation date/time for the local timezone.
 Then the post is saved to "$(DATA_DIRECTORY)/root/post/303.txt".